Are you looking for the surest way to get into a University in Nigeria through JAMB without knowing anybody?

 Can you see the margin?

-While the less-popular ones barely get enough applicants and are therefore the Universities that give admission easily.
+While the less-popular ones barely get enough applicants and are therefore give admission easily.

-So, if your academic strength is NOT equal to the “strictness” of admission in popular Universities, consider a less-popular alternative.
+So if your academic strength is NOT equal to the “strictness” of admission in popular Universities, just consider a less-popular alternative.

 …because the course you studied is more important in the job market than the University you studied it in.